NHL-B/Camera-characterization-using-Python/README.md

 For full documentation, please refer to [Camera characterization Documentation](https://github.com/NHL-B/Camera-characterization-using-Python/tree/main/Camera%20characterization%20Documentation)

-For the time being, QE, PRNU and DSNU are not discussed here.
+For the time being, QE, PRNU and DSNU will not discussed here.

 The results of these tests will give you quantifiable information about the state of your current camera as well as providing a method to compare cameras, which may be valuable if you’re in the process of making a decision for a new purchase.